-A recent case on automation of welfare fraud from the Netherlands - Nederlands Juristen Comité voor de Mensenrechten tegen Staat der Nederlanden ('NJCM v Netherlands')107 - also known as the 'SyRI case' - provides a useful case study to compare to Australia's Centrelink Robodebt scenario.
+A recent case on automation of welfare fraud from the Netherlands - Nederlands Juristen Comité voor de Mensenrechten tegen Staat der Nederlanden ('NJCM v Netherlands') - also known as the 'SyRI case' - provides a useful case study to compare to Australia's Centrelink Robodebt scenario.
 The 'SyRI' case - named after the Dutch government's automated system for detecting welfare fraud, Systeem Risico Indicatie ('SyRI', Risk Indication System) - also serves to illustrate much broader points about how persons affected by such systems obtain access to information and then seek redress for any harm arising from automation.
-The litigation, filed by a coalition of civil society groups and activists, 108 argued that the system violates data protection laws and human rights
+The litigation, filed by a coalition of civil society groups and activists, argued that the system violates data protection laws and human rights

-104 Expert Committee on Human Rights Dimensions of Automated Data Processing and Different Forms of Artificial Intelligence (MSI-AUT), 'Addressing the Impacts of Algorithms on Human Rights: Draft Recommendation of the Committee of Ministers to Member States on the Human Rights Impacts of Algorithmic Systems' (Recommendation, 12 November 2018).
+Expert Committee on Human Rights Dimensions of Automated Data Processing and Different Forms of Artificial Intelligence (MSI-AUT), 'Addressing the Impacts of Algorithms on Human Rights: Draft Recommendation of the Committee of Ministers to Member States on the Human Rights Impacts of Algorithmic Systems' (Recommendation, 12 November 2018).

-105 European Commission, 'White Paper on Artificial Intelligence: A European Approach to Excellence and Trust' (White Paper, 19 February 2020) 8.
+European Commission, 'White Paper on Artificial Intelligence: A European Approach to Excellence and Trust' (White Paper, 19 February 2020) 8.

-106 Ibid 9
+Ibid 9.

-107 Rechtbank Den Haag [Hague District Court], C/09/550982/HA ZA 18-388 (5 February 2020).
+Rechtbank Den Haag [Hague District Court], C/09/550982/HA ZA 18-388 (5 February 2020).

 The lead plaintiff was the Nederlands Juristen Comité voor de Mensenrechten (the Netherlands Committee of Jurists for Human Rights - the Dutch Section of the International Commission of Jurists (ICJ)).
 The other plaintiffs comprised: Platform Bescherming Burgerrechten (the Dutch Platform for the Protection of Civil Rights); Privacy First (Amsterdam); Koepel van DBC-Vrije Praktijken (Umbrella Organisation of DBC-Free Practices in Amsterdam) - an organisation representing the interests of patients of mental health professionals; Landelijke Cliëntenraad (the National Client Participation Council) and two author-activists (in their personal capacity).
-The District Court of The Hague also allowed two interveners to make amicus curiae submissions: the Netherlands Federation of Trade Unions ('FNV') and the UN Special Rapporteur on Extreme Poverty and Human Rights (Professor Philip Alston).
-Note that the Court found that the claims of three of the plaintiffs were inadmissible: see ibid [6.14]-[6.15].

-standards, in particular, article 8(2) of the ECHR, which guarantees the right to respect for private and family life.
+The District Court of The Hague also allowed two interveners to make amicus curiae submissions: the Netherlands Federation of Trade Unions standards, in particular, article 8(2) of the ECHR, which guarantees the right to respect for private and family life.